brianperlman/EO-technical-expert-written-assessment/Task 2 - Python and EO Data Processing/README.md

 ## 3. Tile Selection Methodology

-Tile selection was the most technically challenging part of the workflow.
 The Maxar Open Data catalog for the Pakistan flooding event contains 2,549 items, of which 1,766 have multispectral (`ms_analytic`) assets required for NDWI computation.

-The selection pipeline addressed several challenges:
+The selection pipeline addresses several challenges:

-- **Targeting confirmed new flooding:** All 1,766 ms_analytic tiles were scored against the flood extent GeoJSON (7,397 polygons, EPSG:3857 → WGS84).
-Permanent water bodies (Manchar Lake) were excluded so only monsoon-induced inundation was targeted.
+- **Targeting confirmed new flooding:** All 1,766 ms_analytic tiles were scored against an MSF flood extent GeoJSON (7,397 polygons, EPSG:3857 → WGS84).
+Permanent water bodies (e.g., Manchar Lake) were excluded so only monsoon-induced inundation was targeted.
 - **Eliminating edge-of-swath strips:** Maxar ARD tiles sit on a fixed 5 km grid.
 Satellite swath edges produce narrow slivers with >70% nodata.
 Tiles with bounding box dimensions below 70% of the maximum were rejected.
 - **Ensuring spatial contiguity:** A greedy adjacency clustering algorithm selected the tightest cluster of 6 tiles to avoid black gaps in the mosaic.
 - **Resolving band count mismatches:** WV02/WV03 tiles (8-band) were kept separate from GE01 tiles (4-band) to prevent `rasterio.merge()` failures.